abachant/boundary-layer-turbulence-modeling/README.md

 Attempting to generate and validate a new turbulence model from boundary layer DNS.
-We do this using the Johns Hopkins Turbulence Database (JHTDB).
+We do this using the Johns Hopkins Turbulence Database (JHTDB)

+test change